 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we encourage, but do not require, directors to attend.
-All of the then-serving members of our board of directors attended our 2012 annual meeting of stockholders.
-We have scheduled our 2013 annual stockholder meeting on the same day as a regularly scheduled board meeting in order to facilitate attendance by our board members.
+Five of the six members of our board of directors attended our 2013 annual meeting of stockholders.
+We have scheduled our 2014 annual stockholder meeting on the same day as a regularly scheduled board meeting in order to facilitate attendance by our board members.